httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 This specification does not relax the requirements in {{!RFC4648}}, Section 3.1 and 3.3; therefore, parsers MUST fail on characters outside the base64 alphabet, and on line feeds in encoded data.

+### Parsing a Boolean from Text {#parse-boolean}

+Given an ASCII string input_string, return a Boolean. input_string is modified to remove the parsed value.

+1. If the first character of input_string is not "!", fail parsing.
+2. Discard the first character of input_string.
+3. If the first character of input_string case-sensitively matches "T", return true.
+4. If the first character of input_string case-sensitively matches "F", return false.
+5. No value has matched; fail parsing.

 # IANA Considerations

 This draft has no actions for IANA.